-There’s the twist-braided leash- which means there is no metal/hardware in the leash anywhere, and no extra holes in the leather, making for a no-frills, uniform leather leash that feels smooth in your hands.
+There’s the twist-braided leash- which means there is no metal/hardware anywhere, and no extra holes in the leather, making for a no-frills, uniform leather leash that feels smooth in your hands.

 Our knot-braided leashes provide a built-in stopping point at the snap so your hands don’t slide back or lose grip as your dog pulls.

 Roll-braided leashes also offer that failsafe of traction for your hands (and look pretty slick!)

 Finally, the stitched and riveted leash has a tight fishtail seam with two rivets sewn into each end for consistency.
 We’ve made our hand crafted products this same way for 35 years!